CDE will be closed on Monday, May 25 for the Memorial Day holiday.

 To help school districts, charter school and BOCES maximize the teacher shortage funding opportunities available and to see how they can be combined, each grant opportunity below will include the following icons to indicate:

 It can be combined with other funding opportunities

-For a quick overview of available teacher shortage grants view the Teacher Shortage Funding Opportunities Fact Sheet.
+For a quick overview of available teacher shortage grants view the Teacher Shortage Funding Opportunities Sheet.

 Rural district, charter school, or BOCES within shortage area, in partnership with public or private institutes of higher education (IHE), may apply for funds to cover cost of attendance in approved educator preparation program.
 For additional information, please visit Colorado Center for Rural Education's Stipends for Rural Educators webpage.

 - Applications will be available annually beginning with the 2018-2019 academic year through the Colorado Center for Rural Education.
 Visit the Colorado Rural Teaching Fellowship webpage for details including the application and eligibility requirements.

 - Map of identified geographic areas with critical shortages of qualified teachers to fill elementary and secondary teaching positions in public schools.